 Macy’s 4th of July Fireworks (New York City)

 This iconic event is back and the stunning fireworks display is sure to delight New Yorkers of all ages.
-This year the fireworks will soar over the East River.
-Marvel over the fireworks while enjoying an accompanying score of patriotic and pop music.
-Expect to be dazzled with an epic fireworks show at the country’s largest Fourth of July celebration—this display will be bigger than ever!
+This year the fireworks will light up the sky over the East River starting at 8pm.
+Marvel over the fireworks while enjoying an accompanying score of patriotic music, electrifying performances, heart-pounding pyrotechnics, and more.
+If you're looking to make the evening truly dazzling, snag a ticket for the South Street Seaport Museum's Red, White, and Views celebration from Pier 16, offering an unforgettable vantage point.
+Expect to be in awe with an epic fireworks show at the country’s largest Fourth of July celebration—this display will be bigger than ever!
+Free.

 Albany’s 4th of July Celebration (Capital-Saratoga)